LyamWitherow/-Lyam-Sandstorm-Server-Scripts/README.md

 # [Lyam] Sandstorm Server Scripts

-Until NWI either fixes or drops Linux server support, a lot of custom maps will continue to have issues on your servers.
-However, everything works great when using the Windows version in Linux via WINE, and I created a script that'll get you up and running.
+Right now, custom maps have issues with the Linux Servers.
+However, everything works great when using the Windows version in Linux via WINE, so I've created a script that'll get you up and running.
 (Assuming you're running Ubuntu)

 Let me know via Discord or Reddit if there's problems with the script.